 “Like any restaurant you start with a theme or concept and then source the best produce around that”, says Executive Chef Joel Wooten.

-“Steakhouse menus are classically large–maybe too large–and similar in format to a French Brasserie.
-[Our’s focuses on] some fresh, simple seasonal salads, raw pristine seafood, and a selection of starters from our charcoal grill–predominantly seafood.
+“Steakhouse menus are classically large–maybe too large–and similar in format to a French Brasserie. some fresh, simple seasonal salads, raw pristine seafood, and a selection of starters from our charcoal grill–predominantly seafood.

 “You then have the proteins and the big-ticket steaks with sides, which are there not to star but to accompany your meat.